FLATLAY/flatlayWiki/copywriting/glossary-of-terms.md

 **1-1 Account Management:** Receive 1-1 support from a FLATLAY team member to achieve your brand goals.
 * Contact 1000 Creators Monthly
 * Social Audience Modelling 1000 profile
-* 5 Private Campaigns Monthly
+* 5 private campaigns monthly

 ## Enterprise
 **Premium Insights:** Industry perspective what is going on in your sector.